Ambalkar/HIDS/README.md

 This project is licensed under the **MIT License**.
 Feel free to use and modify it for personal or commercial use.

----

-Let me know if you'd like a custom banner/logo or a ready-to-use `README.md` file download.